 So, it's like your outside leg is telling the horse to make a smaller circle by moving the hind end in, and by sitting balanced in the saddle and looking around your spiral, you can almost turn your body where you want to go and lift both hands up and in to spiral him in on the circle.

-Practice this both directions, of course starting at the walk and as you get better at it, do it at the trot and you can even do it at a canter when you get really good.
+Practice this in both directions, of course starting at the walk and as you get better at it, do it at the trot, and you can even do it at a canter when you get really good.

 This one is a good one for on the ground too.
 You just want to try and gently bring your horse's head around to touch your foot while they are standing still.
 Make sure the opposite rain is soft enough that it is allowing them to turn their head that way.
 Make sure you are keeping your hand up as you bring their head around, to encourage them to keep the shoulder up.

 In the beginning, he might just walk in a small circle whichever way you have his head turned.
 That is okay if he does, just keep asking his head to come around until he touches your foot and then release the pressure and give him a big pat.
 Then try the same thing on the opposite side.

 If you practice enough, eventually they will be able to flex their head around to your foot without walking in a circle anymore.
 Which means they are flexible enough in those muscles to keep their shoulder up.
 Which is just what we need to keep them balanced and soft on our circles under saddle.

 You can also practice flexing with a halter and leadline.
 Sometimes this is a good way because if they are resistant to moving their head around, you could always use a little bit of treat to entice them.

 Just remember, the object is to get to the point where they have their shoulder up and are balanced and can flex their neck and head right around to your foot without having to fall in and move in a circle.
 Some horses find it harder than others, but they will get it if you practice enough, and doing it on the ground easily translates to under saddle.